mit-satori/getting-started/satori-getting-started.rst

 Setting up Your Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are two ways we manage software and environemnts in Satori.
+There are two ways we manage software and environments in Satori.
 The first is conda, which is the general package manager for the second.
 The second are environment modules.

 1. **Environment Modules**: Environment modules are pre-packaged environments for software, tools, and libraries.
 It allows you to load and unload these as you go.
 It's always good to check to see if a module exists for a tool before installing it yourself.
 To see the full set of modules available, first load the spack module (`module load spack`), then run the `module avail` command.
 A few common module commands are: